-Requirements Development
+Requirement Development

-Requirements development includes all the activities and tasks associated with discovering, evaluating, recording, documenting and validating the requirements for a particular project or program of work.
-Requirements are discovered, analyzed, specified and verified and Enterprise Architect has a wide range of tools and features to assist the analyst as they develop requirements.
-The center piece for requirements development is the Specification Manager allowing the requirements analyst to enter, view and manage requirements in textual form in a spread sheet format.
+Requirement development includes all the activities and tasks associated with discovering, evaluating, recording, documenting and validating the requirements for a particular project or program of work.
+Requirements are discovered, analyzed, specified and verified, and Enterprise Architect has a wide range of tools and features to assist the Requirement Analyst as they develop requirements.
+The centerpiece for requirement development is the Specification Manager, allowing the Analyst to enter, view and manage requirements in textual form in a spreadsheet format.

-The Specification Manager can be used in conjunction with

-a platform of other tools such as diagrams, the Traceability window and the Element Discussions facility.
-These windows provide other views of the requirements giving the modeler and the viewer a deep understanding of how a requirement relates to other parts of the repository and providing detail not visible through the Specification Manager.
+The Specification Manager can be used in conjunction with a platform of other tools, such as diagrams, the Traceability window and the Discussions facility.
+These windows provide other views of the requirements, giving the modeler and the viewer a deep understanding of how a requirement relates to other parts of the repository, and providing detail not visible through the Specification Manager.